KarnellSchultz/perils-app/README.md

 Added the PerilService to improve the fetching experience of the application.
 Using this service provides a more fully featured and customizable fetch request.
 It also has a eye twords the future and can eaisly be added onto for other services, aka not just a "GET" request.

+These functions have code comments to help explain what each part is doing and how they could be used or changed.

 ### `<StatusMessage />` Component

 This component displays the current status of the application.
 It's used to show one of the following application states: